effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Headset

 Don't use a headset.
-If you really have to, get the [Jabra Evolve 65](https://www.jabra.com/business/office-headsets/jabra-evolve/jabra-evolve-65) ($180), or any of the [Jabra Evolve](https://www.jabra.com/business/office-headsets/jabra-evolve) family.
-For occasional calls, the [Apple AirPods](https://www.apple.com/airpods/) are just fine.
+If you really have to, get the [Jabra Evolve 65](https://www.jabra.com/business/office-headsets/jabra-evolve/jabra-evolve-65) ($180), or any other of the [Jabra Evolve](https://www.jabra.com/business/office-headsets/jabra-evolve) family that fits your wearing preferences.
+For occasional calls the [Apple AirPods](https://www.apple.com/airpods/) are just fine.

 ## Webcam